urban-wombat/flattables/README.md

 	data from the Australian Stock Exchange (ASX) to give a sense of the kind of high volume data that can be written to Google `FlatBuffers` binary format.

-	Below is a *different* example set of tables, different from what the current `flattables_sample` code is generated from, to give a sense of the flexibility of multiple tables.
+	Below is a *different* example set of tables, different to what the current `flattables_sample` code is generated from, to give a sense of the flexibility of multiple tables.
 As many tables as you need to express your information payload.